escrimaglia/cli-automation/README.md

 **Options**:

 * `-V, --version`
-* `--install-completion`: Install completion for the current shell.
+* `--install-completion`: install completion for the current shell.
-* `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
+* `--show-completion`: show completion for the current shell, to copy it or customize the installation.
-* `--help`: Show this message and exit.
+* `--help`: show this message and exit.

 **Commands**: